 By Kathy Laberge, College Admission Coach

-Every year many parents of our students express shock in the fact that they would not, today, be accepted into their own alma maters.
-The entire college application process has become more competitive, more costly and more complicated than it was when we opened our doors and began counseling students more than 18 years ago.
+Every year many parents of our students express shock at the fact that they would not, today, be accepted into their own alma maters.
+The entire college application process has become more competitive, more costly, and more complicated than it was when we opened our doors and began counseling students more than 18 years ago.

 For some perspective, consider that there are about 27,000 American high schools, ergo 27,000 valedictorians.
 Ivy League colleges admit about 18,300 freshmen.
 This means that not even all valedictorians are attending Ivy League schools.
 Although applications have increased by one-third or more during the last five years alone, available spaces have remained constant at the small set of elite institutions where class size has remained relatively unchanged for the past half century.
 Today there are simply more students applying to more schools.
 According to the Common Application, the average student now applies to 6 colleges, and overall, apps this year have increased by more than 36%.
 High achieving students often apply to 15 colleges, which we do NOT recommend.
 More importantly, thirty years ago, half of high school graduates were applying to college.
 Today nearly two-thirds of graduation classes submit applications.

 With the huge increase in applications, yields have decreased, so some colleges are now tracking student interaction and using that data in their decision-making processes.
-Staff know precisely when prospective students opened an email from the school, how long they spent reading it, and whether they clicked through to any links.
+The staff knows precisely when prospective students opened an email from the school, how long they spent reading it, and whether they clicked through to any links.
 They know how long a student spends looking at their website and even at what point in their high school years they began researching their college.
-Admissions officers say information on demonstrated interest is generally used to decide on borderline candidates and selecting those most likely to enroll.
-At The College Advisor of New York, we teach our students how to establish relationships with their colleges admissions representatives.
+Admissions officers say information on demonstrated interest is generally used to decide on borderline candidates and select those most likely to enroll.
+At The College Advisor of New York, we teach our students how to establish relationships with their college admissions representatives.
 We help them understand the various strategies to help them boost their demonstrated interest score.
 If they follow our advice then they can impact their admission decisions.

 Complicated and Stressful